ArnoBidet/wanderways-doc/docs/backend/routes/game.md

    */
   id_map:string,
   /**
-   * The id of the gamemode
+   * The id of the gamemod
    */
-  id_gamemode:string
+  id_gamemod:string
 }
 ```